 However, if you line up BigCommerce and Shopify’s feature lists side-by-side, Shopify’s is longer.
 Shopify’s in-house POS, payments, and shipping tools allow you to seamlessly integrate three essential functions into your platform.
 Shopify also provides a unique SSL certificate with all plans, as well as abandoned cart recovery, multichannel selling options, the ability to collect product reviews, multilingual checkout, a tax calculator, customer segmentation options, a blog, customizable analytics reports, and SEO tools.

 Not all of these features come standard, but if you’re willing to pay, Shopify will provide you the most functionality at the end of the day.

-Where Shopify edges BigCommerce is in its drag-and-drop theme editor, which allows you to edit the appearance of your store and see the changes in real time.
+In short, Shopify edges BigCommerce with its drag-and-drop theme editor, which allows you to edit the appearance of your store and see the changes in real-time.
 Larger changes can also be made by editing the theme code.
 Note that most of Shopify’s theme code is written in Liquid, Shopify’s custom templating language.

 BigCommerce allows you to edit your store’s theme code and also has a theme editor, but it is not as intuitive as Shopify’s.
 The Shopify themes are also more modern, and look better on a mobile device.

 Both Shopify and BigCommerce allow you to accept the full range of payment methods—debit and credit cards, Google Pay, Apple Pay, gift cards, and more.

 This being said, however, Shopify integrates with more payment gateways than BigCommerce (100 vs. 60), but they will charge you a transaction fee for using a payment processor other than Shopify Payments (which isn’t available in all countries yet).
 Those transaction fees range between 2% and 0.5% depending on your plan, on top of what you will already pay in credit card processing rates.
 These fees can really eat into your bottom line.